LKDSOUZA/Project-1/README.md

 Graph visualization is a vital tool for exploring and understanding crime data at scale.

+The crime data visulisations presented here are for the public to interpret as well as relevant criminal justice bodies.
+In an effort to prevent miss-information and public fear of crime.

 References:

 Crime Statistics Agency 2022, Data Tables Family Incidents Visualisation Year Ending September 2022, accessed 7 January 2022, <https://www.crimestatistics.vic.gov.au/crime-statistics/latest-victorian-crime-data/download-data>.